HL7/davinci-epdx/input/pagecontent/Provider-API.md

 The Da Vinci Data Export Operation in the Member Attribution IG supports the Bulk FHIR API specification.
 The operation uses the Group resource.
 For the PDex Provider API the following capabilities need to be supported:

 - Get Group record
-- Request all information for members in the Group
+- Request all information for members in the Group.
-- Request information for a subset of members in the Group
+- Request information for a subset of members in the Group.
 - Request a limited set of information for a subset of members in the Group.

 This combination of requests should cover all provider data requests, such as: